colinbut/javaee-samples/jpa/hibernate/jpa-hibernate-example/README.md

 # JPA - Hibernate Example
 An example project demonstrating JPA (Java Persistence API) using Hibernate ORM in Java

+This mini example project mainly focuses on the relationship aspect of JPA.
+In future when i have more time i will expand on this example project to include other areas of the JPA specification.

-Below summarises key features of project.
-See code for detailed information
+Below summarises the key entity - table relationships.
+See code for detailed information.

 Using persistence.xml instead of hibernate.cfg.xml because we are using JPA's entity manager rather than the proprietary Hibernate SessionFactory & related classes.